NickPosvystak/WaterTracker_server/README.md

 # Water Tracker App

-This this project is backend APP for Water Tracker App, and currently deployed on Render.com.
+This project is backend APP for `#0969DA` Water Tracker App, and currently deployed on Render.com.

 To get more details you can visit documentation [Swagger](https://water-tracker-backend-314i.onrender.com/api/docs/) Technologies